hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 You are designing and building this tool for someone else to use.
 How well do you understand the people who will be affected?
 We found during the research that people *buying* tools often forget to ask *Why* they needed the tool, and people *building* tools often forgot to ask *Who for?*

-You might find it useful to start with the *who?* questions and once you have identified your people, then ask *Why?* for each group of people.
+You might find it useful to start with the *Who?* questions and once you have identified your people, then ask *Why?* for each group of people.

 You need to think carefully about how long the tool will be maintained and supported, and the ROI on this process and for the tool.